prasang0607/pdsnd_project_r/README.md

 * New York bikeshare data
 * Washington bikeshare data

+The data is provided by [Motivate](https://www.motivateco.com/), a bike share system provider for many major cities in the United States, to uncover bike share usage patterns.

 #### Credits
 This project is created as part of Udacity's Nanodegree program.
 Apart from the Udacity program content, I took help some tutorials on youtube and read r documentation about date manipulation and finding some basic stats using dplyr and lubridate: